folio-org/folio-org.github.io/README.md

 If there is a need to override any more files, then copy them from the theme.

-## Regenerate ToC

-To regenerate the Table of Contents for some source files, see instructions above its ToC.
-Then replace the ToC with the generated output.

 ## Deployment

 The master branch is automatically deployed as [dev.folio.org](https://dev.folio.org/)